access-ci-org/Integration_Roadmaps/docs/source/tasks/NonACCESSUtilizationReporting_v1.md

 To send data to ACCESS via REST you need an API Token.
 We will generate one and email it to you.
-The token should be saved in a file with the following contents, replacing `TOKEN` with your token:
+The token should be saved in a file with the following contents, replacing `TOKEN` with your token, and setting permissions so only the file owner can read it:

 ```
 Authorization: Bearer TOKEN